ele-dev/IT-S_GameServer/README.md

 a online multiplayer game.

 # Software Requirements
-A Linux based Server that has Java Runtime 8 (or higher) installed is required.
+A Linux based Server that has Java SDK 8 (or higher) installed is required.
 The application also depends on MariaDB/MySQL Database which has to run on the same machine.
 The Firewall must be configured properly to allow network traffic through the configured port